alemesa/mapbox-covid19/TUTORIAL.md

 <h2 id="covid">COVID-19 awareness</h2>

 And..... that's it, we're done, stay safe 😷 and stay home 🏘️.
-Now you can go back and finish Tiger King 🐅👑
+Now you can go back to Netflix and finish Tiger King 🐅👑

 ---